 Malawi’s food security situation is further aggravated by a high HIV infection rate (11 percent), which is the ninth highest rate in the world.
 Nutrition insecurity is also high.
 The stunting rate for children under age five is 42 percent, with little improvements seen over the past decades.

-Since 1990, Malawi has hosted an average of 14,000 refugees, mainly from Burundi, the Democratic Republic of Congo, Ethiopia and Rwanda at Dzaleka refugee camp.
+Since 1990, Malawi has hosted a steady influx of refugees, mainly from the Great Lakes Region relocating to Dzaleka refugee camp.

-Malawi faces a host of food-related challenges.
-These include chronic food insecurity among poor and vulnerable households, some of them refugees; recurrence of natural disasters such as drought and floods; high cost of living; high prevalence of chronic malnutrition and widespread micronutrient deficiencies; high rates of dropping out, repetition and absenteeism among primary school children from food-insecure households; and low income for smallholder farmers due to poor agricultural market structures and policies.
+Malawi’s food related challenges include: chronic food insecurity among poor and vulnerable households, including refugees; recurrence of natural disasters such as drought and floods; high prevalence of chronic undernutrition and widespread micronutrient deficiencies; high rates of school drop-outs, repetition and absenteeism among primary schoolchildren from food-insecure households; and low incomes among smallholder farmers as a result of poor agricultural market structures and policies.